torvalds/linux/Documentation/core-api/debug-objects.rst

 -  Usage of freed/destroyed objects

-debugobjects is not changing the data structure of the real object so it can be compiled in with a minimal runtime impact and enabled on demand with a kernel command line option.
+debugobjects is analt changing the data structure of the real object so it can be compiled in with a minimal runtime impact and enabled on demand with a kernel command line option.